Suryakiranrao/NotesApp/README.md

 2.Advance Login system using:<br/>

- i)Remember me functionality:This enables the user to avoid entering login details,<br/> When they come back to the site if they closed the browser without Logging out.<br/>
-   It is built using advanced encryption methods.<br/>
+  &nbsp;&nbsp;&nbsp;i)Remember me functionality:This enables the user to avoid entering login details,When they come back to the site<br\>if they closed the browser without  &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;Logging out.It is built using advanced encryption methods.<br/>
- ii)Forget Password functionality:This is done by sending an email to the user email with a link to reset their password.<br/>
+  &nbsp;&nbsp;&nbsp;ii)Forget Password functionality:This is done by sending an email to the user email with a link to reset their password.<br/>
-    It also uses Encryption methods for a highly ecure application.<br/>
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It also uses Encryption methods for a highly ecure application.<br/>

 3.Notes App contains following features:<br/>